AnnaZaragoza/PigGame/README.md

 ## Acknowledgements
 - This project has been created from scratch.
+It settled my knowldege of JS fundamentals.
 - It is an exercice from this Udemy Course: [The Complete JavaScript Course 2022: From Zero to Expert!](https://www.udemy.com/course/the-complete-javascript-course/).
+- I am specially proud of being able to create it by myself, without looking at the teacher's code or videos.